actinia-org/actinia-core/tests/README.md

 # If you added a debugger to your test it will stop there.
 # After making changes to the test, you need to close and restart the docker container (docker run ...) before testing again.
 ```

-When you are done, add your new test(s) to `actinia_core/tests`.
-You can run the entire testsuite including your new tests by rebuilding the docker image and running the container without mounting (see 4.)

 ## Problems